DeeptiShukla/content_management_system/README.md

 # README

-This is a simple content management system designed in Ruby on Rails.
+This is a simple content management system implemented in Ruby on Rails.

 It consists of three main entities - Subject, Page & Section.